samipp55/dapp_quests_submissions/README.md

 ### 5 = Expired :  If by some reason the transaction was not able to execute and remained in the nether, this state allows to signal invalid transactions.

+2a.
+What does setTimeout do?
+    It define wait state e.g. setTimeout(() => setTxStatus('Run Transaction'), 2000); wait 2000ms = 2s before it change setTXStatus to "Run Transaction"

+2b.
+How would we change our code if we wanted the txStatus variable to reset back to its original state after 5 seconds?
+    Update txStatus -> setTimeout(() => setTxStatus('Run Transaction'), 5000);

+3. What does the fcl.tx(transactionId).subscribe(res => {...}) function do?
+    It runs transaction statemachine, meaning in this case submitting transaction to res

+4. Make at least 3 changes to the styling of the application.
+It can be anything (part of this quest is being creative!).
+List the 3 changes and point them out in a screenshot.